 We continue our “How to Study…” blog series where we share the best tips and techniques for improving your study of different subjects.
-This blog post focuses on ways to learn Physics.
+As we are currently covering the sciences, this blog-post focuses on ways to learn Physics.
 Take a look at out previous articles in this series discussing how to study Biology, Chemistry, Mathematics, History and Law.

 Physics is a subject that often gives students many headaches as it includes complex mathematical problems.
 However, it is a fascinating natural science that has contributed greatly to helping us understand the world around us and to develop technologically.
 We discuss some top tips below to help you gain an understanding of physics and achieve good exam results in this subject.